meestark/docker-organizr-v2/README.md

 * The `plex` tag will get you the original Organizr v2 image, but with some changes found in the plex-theme branch of the GitHub repo to accommodate the [Plex Theme](https://github.com/Burry/organizr-v2-plex-theme) for Organizr v2 by Burry.
 * The `armhf` tag is an adaptation of the `php-fpm` image for ArmHF platforms like the RaspberryPi.

+NOTE: Switching to OR from the `php-fpm` or `dev-php-fpm` tags to/from ANY other tag will result in an error as they use a socket for the PHP-FPM connection.
+You will need to backup and then rename/remove your `/config/nginx/site-confs/default` and `/config/php/www.conf` files, then restart the container.

 ## Setting up the application

 Setup accounts, service tabs, etc. via the webUI.
 More info can be found on the official [Organizr GitHub repository](https://github.com/causefx/Organizr/).